-The scope of the Benchmark Regulation is wide and, in addition to so-called "critical benchmark" indices such as the London Interbank Offered Rate, could also potentially apply to many other interest rate indices, as well as other indices (including "proprietary" indices or strategies) which are referenced in financial instruments (including Investments) and/or other financial contracts entered into by the Partnership, the General Partner and/or its Associates.
+The scope of the Benchmark Regulation is wide and, in addition to so-called "critical benchmark" indices such as the London Interbank Offered Rate, could also potentially apply to many other interest rate indices, as well as other indices (including "proprietary" indices or strategies) which are referenced in financial instruments (including investments) and/or other financial contracts entered into by the Funds, the Manager or its delegates

-The Benchmark Regulation could have a material impact on any Investment linked to a "benchmark" index, including in any of the following circumstances:
+The Benchmark Regulation could have a material impact on any investment linked to a "benchmark" index, including in any of the following circumstances:

-- (i) an index which is a "benchmark" could not be used as such if its administrator does not obtain authorisation or is based in a non-EU jurisdiction which (subject to any applicable transitional provisions) does not have equivalent regulation (including potentially due to a 'nodeal' exit of the UK from the EU).
-In such event, depending on the particular "benchmark" and the applicable terms of the Investments, the Investment could be de-listed, adjusted, redeemed or otherwise impacted; and - (ii) the methodology or other terms of the "benchmark" could be changed in order to comply with the terms of the Benchmark Regulation, and such changes could have the effect of reducing or increasing the rate or level or affecting the volatility of the published rate or level, and could lead to adjustments to the terms of the Investments, including calculation agent determination of the rate or level in its discretion.
+- (i) an index which is a "benchmark" cannot be used as such if its administrator has not obtained authorisation or is based in a non-EU jurisdiction which does not have equivalent regulation.
+In such event, depending on the particular "benchmark" and the applicable terms of the investments, the investment could be de-listed, adjusted, redeemed or otherwise impacted; and - (ii) the methodology or other terms of the "benchmark" could be changed in order to comply with the terms of the Benchmark Regulation, and such changes could have the effect of reducing or increasing the rate or level or affecting the volatility of the published rate or level, and could lead to adjustments to the terms of the investments, including calculation agent determination of the rate or level in its discretion.